The Strawberry Panic Has Spread To New Zealand As Sewing Needles Are Found In Fruit

 Fearing the scare, growers are dumping tons of fruit rather than risk future damage to the industry.
 Average strawberry sales on the continent of Australia are around $130 million a year.
 At this time, the prices of the berries are being slashed, and in the Western part of the country, the price is now below the cost of production.

-Pulling sewing needles from the shelves at Woolworths might seem rash but the store stands by its decision says BBC.
+Pulling sewing needles from the shelves at Woolworths might seem rash, but the store stands by its decision, says BBC.

 “We’ve taken the precautionary step of temporarily removing sewing needles from sale in our stores across the country.”